findthinks/delay-job/readme.md

 ```

 ### Management UI
-After the service starts successfully, visit：http://localhost:1989，The default username and password are delay/delay.
+After the service starts successfully, visit：http://localhost:1988 ,The default username and password are delay/delay.

 #### 1. Scheduler management
 Delay-job adopts the task sharding scheduling architecture.
 Through the scheduler view of the management ui, you can query the currently deployed scheduler information.